 Abuse Contact Database (DB) is a proxy database service for people who want to report network abuse directly to network owners, without getting lost in the RIR whois databases or get rate-limited by whois servers.
 The database service is an easy-to-handle mechanism that allows you to look up abuse contact email addresses from which abusive content was sent, by searching for the originating IP address.

-We query the information stored in the RIR whois record for the range in question.
+We query the information stored in the RIR whois records for the range in question.
 Where possible, our Abuse Contact Database will return an address which is declared as abuse contact.
 As a failover, the technical contact in the RIR record may be returned.

 The Abuse Contact Database is DNS driven.
 Which means, that you can send requests to the Abuse Contact DB DNS server in the same way you would, with a RBL or any other DNS based list.

 The response contains the abuse contact in the TXT record: